- Reviews Transactions.

 - Poor data entry: Spelling mistakes, substitutions, and differences in spelling, naming, or formatting.

-- Non-conforming data: Data which is not standard to the system of records.
+- Non-conforming data: Data that is not standard to the system of records.

 - Inappropriate data: Submitting information in the wrong field.